 We successfully advocated and argued for the expansion of the company’s “Speak Up” policy, which only focused on reporting illegal behavior, to a “Stand Up” policy, which included intervening whenever employees saw something not right.
-By doing so, we shifted the company culture from merely enforcing regulated behaviors (such as sexual harassment) to encouraging and building a positive culture where everyone was respected.
+By doing so, we shifted the company culture from merely enforcing legally regulated behaviors (such as racism or sexual harassment) to encouraging and building a positive culture where everyone was respected.
 Companies that have codified respect will naturally have fewer cases of unlawful harassment.

 Results of the changes are still forthcoming as we wait to see more longitudinal trends but we anticipate more substantive reporting on misbehavior as well as an overall improvement on ethical behavior.